Ottoman expeditions to Aceh: Ottoman–Aceh relations

 The initial authentic flag of Aceh Sultanate (before it became an "Ottoman protectorate").

 An informal Ottoman-Aceh alliance had existed since at least the 1530s.
 Sultan Alauddin wished to develop these relations, both to attempt the expulsion of the Portuguese in Malacca, and to extend his own power in Sumatra.
 According to accounts written by the Portuguese Admiral Fernão Mendes Pinto, the Ottoman Empire fleet that first arrived in Aceh consisted of 300 Ottomans (Including Egyptians), Swahilis, Somalis from Mogadishu and various city states, Sindhis from Debal and Thatta, Gujaratis from Surat, and some 200 Malabar sailors of Janjira to aid the Batak region and the Maritime Southeast Asia in 1539.

 Following the 1562 embassy, Aceh appeared to have already received Ottoman reinforcements building its capacity and allowing it to conquer the Sultanates of Aru and Johor in 1564.

 The Ottomans sent military assistance to the Aceh Sultanate against the Portuguese.
-The Spanish Oidor Dávalos complained that there were Muslims from the Middle East, North Africa and Grenada who came to Southeast Asia and some came to Borneo and Sumatra in a letter he wrote in 1585.
+The Spaniard Oidor Dávalos complained that there were Muslims from the Middle East, North Africa, and Grenada who came to Southeast Asia and some came to Borneo and Sumatra in a letter he wrote in 1585.
 There were some Middle Eastern Muslims who fought Portuguese in Ternate, Moluccas in 1581.